Est. 2019 · Thornhill, Ontario

 Autonomous Vehicles

-L3/L4 autonomy requires not object detection but scene comprehension — understanding intent, predicting motion, reasoning about occlusion.
-Participation matrix data makes this possible.
-Point clouds make it a statistical approximation.
+L3/L4 autonomy requires scene comprehension — understanding intent, predicting motion, reasoning about occlusion.
+Sensory data that preserves the causal structure of a scene makes this kind of reasoning possible.

 Humanoid Robotics

 A robot that picks up an object and places it precisely is doing physics.
-It needs to understand the causal geometry of the scene — not classify it.
-CFSRP sensing gives robotics the physical grounding that language models alone cannot provide.
+It needs to understand the causal geometry of a scene.
+A sensing system that preserves that geometry gives robotics the physical grounding it needs to act reliably.

 Smart Infrastructure